gi114/Thirdfort/README.md

 - Add rules to manage notes ID and enable reusing ID of deleted notes
 - Display notes by timestamps (most recent first)
 - Add a database to manage multiple users, save posts and updates
+- **Extend testing to every functionality of the app**
+- Improve app flow by requiring login before accessing any other content
+- **Add error handlers**